occlum/occlum/tools/copy_bom/README.md

 ### options
 - dry run mode: pass an option `--dry-run` to `copy_bom` will enable dry run mode.
 Dry run mode will output all file oprations in log but does not do real oprations.
 It is useul to check whether `copy_bom` performs as expected before doing real operations.
+- log filter path: pass an option `--log-filter-path <path>` to track files moved during copy operations.
+Only files under the specified path will be logged, with their paths recorded relative to the filter path.
+This helps monitor which files are being added or modified in specific directories.
+When this option is not set, file movement logging is disabled.

 ### flags
 - -i, --include-dir: This flag is used to indicate which directory to find included bom files.
 This flag can be set multiple times.
 If the `include-dir` is set as a relative path, it is a path relative to the current path where you run the `copy_bom` command.